-If you are the partner of someone treated as present in Great Britain due to their employment and you are with them, you are also treated as being present in Great Britain for a CTR.
+If you are the partner of someone treated as present in Great Britain due to their employment and you are with them, you are also treated as being present in Great Britain for a Council Tax Reduction (CTR).

 If you are away from Great Britain but intending to return, you can still get a CTR if you are away:

-- for the second month that you are away if it is due to the death of a close relative of you or your partner, and your local authority is satisfied that it would be unreasonable to expect you to return within the first month, or
+- for the second month that you’re away if it is due to the death of a close relative of you or your partner, and your local council is satisfied that it would be unreasonable to expect you to return within the first month

-You should tell your local authority about changes in your circumstances that may affect your CTR.
-Find out more about reporting changes in your circumstances that may affect CTR, about immigration control and habitual residence.
+You should tell your local council about changes in your circumstances that might affect your CTR.
+Find out more about reporting changes in your circumstances that might affect CTR, about immigration control and habitual residence.

-Discounts if you live alone, are disabled or you are exempt
+Discounts if you live alone, are disabled or exempt